 The men of Mishing tribe wear a special type of dhoti called the Gonru Ugon worn from the waist down and a shirt called the Mibu Galuk covering the upper part of the body.
 The Mishing women unlike other tribes have a very simple clothing style and mostly wear the Mekhela Chador also called the Yakan Age-Gasar which is mostly black in color.

 Among other Assamese Traditional Dresses, one can easily recognize a Mishing woman’s mekhela chador by noting its color which is usually black, and hand-woven geometric designs covering the border lining of the Mekhela as well as the blouse.

 6. Deori Tribe

-The beautiful Deori ladies wear a piece of garment resembling a long wraparound like skirt called the “Ujaduba-Lgoon” which is tightly held around the breast letting it fall down loosely.
-The Ujaduba lgoon is then held at the waist with a single piece of sheet called “Jokachhiba” which is then complemented with a “Riha” adorning their shoulders.
+The beautiful Deori ladies wear a piece of a garment resembling a long wraparound-like skirt called the “Ujaduba-Lgoon” which is tightly held around the breast letting it fall down loosely.
+The Ujaduba lgoon is then held at the waist with a single piece of the sheet called “Jokachhiba” which is then complemented with a “Riha” adorning their shoulders.